 The latest plan continues to feature actions that address assessment delays.
 Most notably, the lead for MCA and DOLS is now involved in progressing targeted training sessions, as well as feedback mechanisms to address poor quality.
 Also, a Working Group is exploring how to use relations with Hengoed Court as a Trusted Assessor model, and how it can be replicated with other third parties (Hengoed Court: 23.6 days COP to discharge Vs 50.2 for rest of care homes)

-Table 6: Pathway 3 Average Days from COP until Jul – 2024
+Table 6: Pathway 3 Average Days from COP until Discharge Jul – Sept 2024